FNAN 351: Principles of Real Estate Master Syllabus

 Course Description

 Studies dimensions and specialties involved in public control and private development, sale, finance, and management of real estate.
 Includes land planning, land-use control, appraisal, finance, brokerage, property management, and investment.
 Notes: Lecture, discussion, and computer-assisted research.
 A third attempt will require academic advisor approval.
-Offered by School of Business.
+Offered by Costello College of Business.
 Limited to two attempts.

 Course Objectives